 Cornelia de Lange syndrome

-At least 28 mutations in the HDAC8 gene have been identified in people with Cornelia de Lange syndrome, a developmental disorder that affects many parts of the body.
-Researchers estimate that mutations in this gene account for about 5 percent of all cases of this condition.
+Variants (also called mutations) in the HDAC8 gene have been identified in people with Cornelia de Lange syndrome, a developmental disorder that affects many parts of the body.
+Researchers estimate that variants in this gene account for about 5 percent of all cases of this condition.

-Studies suggest that mutations in the HDAC8 gene cause a somewhat different pattern of signs and symptoms than those associated with mutations in the NIPBL gene, which are the most common known cause of Cornelia de Lange syndrome.
-Affected individuals with HDAC8 gene mutations often have less severe growth problems, fewer abnormalities of the arms and hands, and different characteristic facial features than those with NIPBL gene mutations.
-They are more likely to have delayed closure of the "soft spot" on the head (the anterior fontanelle) in infancy, widely spaced eyes, and dental abnormalities.
-Like affected individuals with NIPBL gene mutations, those with HDAC8 gene mutations may have significant intellectual disability.More About This Health Condition
+Studies suggest that variants in the HDAC8 gene cause a somewhat different pattern of signs and symptoms than those associated with variants in the NIPBL gene, which are the most common known cause of Cornelia de Lange syndrome.
+Affected individuals with HDAC8 gene variants often have less severe growth problems, fewer abnormalities of the arms and hands, and different characteristic facial features than those with NIPBL gene variants.
+They are more likely to have delayed closure of the "soft spot" on the head (the anterior fontanelle) in infancy, widely spaced eyes (hypertelorism), and dental abnormalities.
+Like affected individuals with NIPBL gene variants, those with HDAC8 gene variants may have significant intellectual disability.More About This Health Condition

 The condition in this family has been described as Wilson-Turner syndrome, which is a form of X-linked intellectual disability.
 However, researchers speculate that it may actually be part of the same disease spectrum as Cornelia de Lange syndrome (described above).